Fees, funding and scholarship search tool

 Most colleges offer their own bursaries or partial scholarships, available to applicants in a number of disciplines.
 These are listed in the funding search tool.
-In some cases, you must name the relevant college as your first choice on your application in order to be eligible for the bursary or scholarship.
-Of particular interest for Linguistics is the Paula Soans O'Brian scholarship being offered by St Cross College.
+In some cases, you must name the relevant college as your first choice on your application in order to be eligible for the bursary or scholarship, e.g. the Paula Soans O'Brian Scholarship and the MPhil Scholarship in the Humanities being offered by St Cross College.

 In some years, the Faculty is able to offer joint scholarships with certain colleges.
 In years in which these scholarships are available, information on how to apply will be provided on this website.